sebkaluzny/docker-machine-ipconfig/README.md

 This is helpful when running a local docker swarm and you need to have your docker machine VMs maintain static IP addresses.

+Works for Mac OS x and Cygwin hosts (docker clients).
+Probably works on Linux, but hasn't been tested there yet.

 # Installation
 Place the `docker-machine-ipconfig` script on your path in whatever manner you see fit.

 # Usage
 ## List running docker-machines' ip addresses
 ```
 $ docker-machine-ipconfig ls